ZhanYang-nwpu/RSVG-pytorch/README.md

 ## Please share a <font color='orange'>STAR ⭐</font> if this project does help

 ## Introduction
-This is Multi-Granularity Visual Language Fusion Network, the PyTorch source code of the paper "RSVG: Exploring Data and Model for Visual Grounding on Remote Sensing Data".
+This is Multi-Granularity Visual Language Fusion (MGVLF) Network, the PyTorch source code of the paper "RSVG: Exploring Data and Model for Visual Grounding on Remote Sensing Data".
 It is built on top of the [TransVG](https://github.com/djiajunustc/TransVG) in PyTorch.
 Our method is a transformer-based method for visual grounding for remote sensing data (RSVG).
 It has achieved the SOTA performance in the RSVG task on our constructed RSVG dataset.

 ### Network Architecture
 <p align="middle">